LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-11-22-algorithm-4PriorityQueues.md

 the value in node i.

 **Question?**
-Suppose that an array a[] is a max-heap that contains the distinct integer keys 1,2,...,N with N >= 7.
+1.Suppose that an array a[] is a max-heap that contains the distinct integer keys 1,2,...,N with N >= 7.
 The key N must be in a[1] and the key N-1 must be in either a[2] or a[3].
 Where must be the key N-2 be?
 ---2,3,4,5,6 or 7
 analysis: a[1] is the root, so it's biggest, N-1 should be the children, N-2 will also be children, no matter the position except not a[1]

+2. How many compares does bottom-up(sink-based) heap construction perform in the worst
+case when sorting an array of n keys? not linearithmic:Inserting n keys one-at-a-time into a binary heap would require a linearithmic
+number of compares.
+The bottom-up construction has a superior worst-case running time.
+Right answer:linear (As stated in lecture, the bottom-up version of heapsort makes ~2n compares
+in the worst case.)  [reference](http://algs4.cs.princeton.edu/24pq/index.php#Ex2.4.20)

 **Heapsort**
 Heapsort is optimal for both time and space, but may not use too much due to:
-(1)Inner loop longer than quicksort's, like mergesort, more things to do: compare children bigger...
-So there are 2 compares that get done at NlgN times, then there are some array index arithmetic.
+(1)Inner loop longer than quicksort's, like mergesort, more things to do: compare
+children bigger...
+So there are 2 compares that get done at NlgN times, then there
+are some array index arithmetic.
-(2)Makes poor use of cache memory. it doesn't have local memory reference, it goes down the tree.
+(2)Makes poor use of cache memory. it doesn't have local memory reference, it goes down
+the tree.
 (3)Not stable.
 It does long distance exchanges that might bring items that have equal keys back out of order.